-Sure, you've probably had dozens of different wedding hairstyles saved to your Pinterest board for months now, or if you've already had your hair trial, you might have your own style planned down to the very last curl and bobby pin.
-But what about for your bridesmaids?
-Much like you've helped all the ladies in your bridal party choose bridesmaid dresses for the big event—whether that means coordnating ensembles or mismatched gowns—you might want to help them choose a wedding hairstyle, too.
+You've probably had dozens of wedding hairstyles saved to your Pinterest board for months, or if you've already had your hair trial, you might have your own style planned down to the very last curl.
+But what about your bridesmaids?
+Much like you helped them choose bridesmaid dresses, you might want to help them choose a wedding hairstyle, too.

 Play Off the Bride's Style